study-partner/study-partner.github.io/index.md

 ## Team Member Introduction

 - Zian Zeng: I am studying for a B.S. in Computer Science (Data Science Track) in the Department of Information and Computer Sciences at the University of Hawaii.
 I expect to graduate in Spring, 2024.
+- Jingyi He: I am studying for a B.S. in Computer Science in the Department of Information and Computer Sciences at the University of Hawaii.
+I expect to graduate in Spring, 2025.

 ## Overview